pmdgithub/vagrant-openstack-plugin/README.md

 * `tenant` - Tenant name.
 You only need to specify this if your OpenStack user has access to multiple tenants.
 * `region` - Region Name.
 Specify the region you want the instance to be launched in for multi-region environments.
 * `proxy` - HTTP proxy.
 When behind a firewall override this value for API access.
+* `ssl_verify_peer` - sets the ssl_verify_peer on the underlying excon connection - useful for self signed certs etc.

 These can be set like typical provider-specific configuration: